 - A conference attendee has a registration problem and tells the organization on Facebook… it is ignored

-- Conference attendee(s) talk about how hot meeting room is on Twitter… Event staff don’t deal with it until someone walks up and says something.
+- Conference attendees talk about how hot the meeting room is on Twitter… Event staff don’t deal with it until someone walks up and says something.

 These are not hard things to deal with and attendees are handing you a win.
-You just have to pick up the ball and run with it and it seems that no one can be bothered to cross the finish line.
+You have to pick up the ball and run with it, and it seems that no one can be bothered to cross the finish line.
 Sad.

 Using social as a customer service tool is not hard, it simply takes an attention span that is just a hair longer than a squirrel’s.